Lia-O1/tsuki-no-yoru/README.md

 - The photo carousel is responsive and is built using react-bootstrap.
 - `formValidation.js` contains validation logic for each field, with regex used where necessary.
 Please note that the mobile regex works for Australian numbers.
 - UUIDv4 is used to create unique keys for data in `menuLists.js`.
+- Firestore is used for storing and managing booking data.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.